OctoPrint/OctoPrint/docs/plugins/gettingstarted.rst

 Restart OctoPrint again::

-   2015-01-27 13:48:54,122 - octoprint.plugin.core - INFO - Found 3 plugin(s): Hello World (1.0), CuraEngine (0.1), Discovery (0.1)
+   2015-01-27 13:48:54,122 - octoprint.plugin.core - INFO - 3 plugin(s) registered with the system:
+   | CuraEngine (bundled) = /home/pi/OctoPrint/src/octoprint/plugins/cura
+   | Discovery (bundled) = /home/pi/OctoPrint/src/octoprint/plugins/discovery
+   | Hello World (1.0) = /home/pi/OctoPrint-HelloWorld/octoprint_helloworld

 Much better!
-You can override pretty much all of the metadata defined within ``setup.py`` from within your Plugin itself -- take a look at :ref:`the available control properties <sec-plugins-infrastructure-controlproperties>` for all available overrides.
+You can override pretty much all of the metadata defined within ``setup.py`` from within your Plugin itself -- take a look at :ref:`the available control properties <sec-plugin-concepts-controlproperties>` for all available overrides.

 Following the README of the `Plugin Skeleton <https://github.com/OctoPrint/OctoPrint-PluginSkeleton>`_ you could now